‘General Hospital’ Spoilers: Is Claudette In Cahoots With Valentin Or Did He Really Do Something To Her?

 Valentin Cassadine is playing a cat and mouse game on ABC’s General Hospital that has everyone wondering what his agenda really is.
-He is only revealing little bit and pieces whenever he feels like it, but it may all just backfire on him eventually.
-This week has revealed the whereabouts of Claudette Beaulieu and it isn’t good news at all.
+He is only revealing little bits and pieces whenever he feels like it, but it may all just backfire on him eventually.
+This week has revealed the whereabouts of Claudette Beaulieu, and it isn’t good news at all.

 On Wednesday’s episode of General Hospital, Nathan and Maxie were on a mission to find Claudette to have her sign the official divorce papers so that they could get married.
 However, they got some unexpected news that they may not have been prepared for.
 As Soap Central has revealed, the engaged couple got the answers that they were seeking, but not in this way.
 It appears that Nathan’s current wife is now dead.
 Or is she really?

 An officer that was looking into Claudette’s disappearance came knocking on Nathan and Maxie’s door to let them know that a body was discovered in the river.
-After tests were taken, it was revealed that this was indeed Claudette and it also appeared that she committed suicide.
+After tests were made, it was revealed that this was indeed Claudette, and it also appeared that she committed suicide.
 That in itself should have been suspicious, but Nathan and Maxie seemed to accept it.

-Of course, not everything is as it seems to be and that was evident when the officer called someone right after he broke the news.
-The person on the other line was Valentin and it was revealed that this whole thing was rigged to make it look like the dead woman was Claudette.
-Now comes the question as to where she really is and if she is in on this little charade.
+Of course, not everything is as it seems to be, and that was evident when the officer called someone right after he broke the news.
+The person on the other line was Valentin, and it was revealed that this whole thing was rigged to make it look like the dead woman was Claudette.
+Now comes the question as to where she really is, and if she is in on this little charade.

 There are so many questions surrounding this new Cassadine that seems to have gotten half of Port Charles all shaken up.
 At the time of the phone call, he was celebrating his new marriage to Nina on Wednesday’s episode of General Hospital.
-They had just broken the news to his daughter Charlotte and it looks like they will be a happy family now, which is what Nina has wanted all along.
+They had just broken the news to his daughter Charlotte, and it looks like they will be a happy family now, which is what Nina has wanted all along.
 However, this could all come crashing down soon enough.
 Is Valentin really in love with Nina or is he just using her to further his evil plan?

 Valentin just recently confessed to Lulu Falconeri that she is Charlotte’s real mother and that Claudette was a surrogate.
 Charlotte thinks that Claudette is her mama, but Lulu wants that to change.
 According to General Hospital spoilers for Thursday posted by Soaps She Knows, she is ready to spill the truth to the little girl that she is really her mother.